 If you are accessing the site from Penarth, walk across the barrage locks and bridges and walk towards the skate plaza.

-There is no car parking on the event site, therefore we are encouraging visitors to use public transport or Park and Ride.
+There is no car parking on the event site, therefore we are encouraging visitors to use public transport.

 Car parks around Cardiff Bay: